pingcap/tidb-operator/docs/api-references/docs.md

 <a href="#backupspec">BackupSpec</a>)
 </p>
 <p>
-<p>BackoffRetryPolicy is the backoff retry policy, currently only valid for snapshot backup</p>
+<p>BackoffRetryPolicy is the backoff retry policy, currently only valid for snapshot backup.
+When backup job or pod failed, it will retry in the following way: first time: retry after MinRetryDuration second time: retry after MinRetryDuration * 2 third time: retry after MinRetryDuration * 2 * 2 &hellip;
+as the limit:
+1. the number of retries can not exceed MaxRetryTimes
+2. the time from discovery failure can not exceed RetryTimeout</p>
 </p>
 <table>
 <thead>